 Joint Preservation Surgery for Knee Osteoarthritis

-Like in the shoulder joint, younger patients suffering from knee osteoarthritis may benefit from surgery that puts off the need for full knee joint replacement.
-This type of surgery is suitable for people with severe abnormalities in knee alignment causing an imbalance in the kinematics and weight bearing, building up an uneven amount of pressure on one side of the joint and its cartilage.
-Knee joint preservation surgery aims at getting the knee joint ‘back in line’ so that it is more balanced.
+Like in the shoulder joint, younger patients suffering from knee osteoarthritis may benefit from surgery that prolongs the need for full knee joint replacement.
+This type of surgery is suitable for people whose osteoarthritis is primarily due to severe abnormalities in knee alignment.
+Abnormal alignment puts uneven force on the joint and can cause imbalances in kinematics that lead to early cartilage damage.
+Knee joint preservation surgery aims at getting the knee joint ‘back in line’ to prevent further wear and tear.

 To learn more about knee osteoarthritis, or to determine if you are a candidate for joint preservation surgery, please contact the orthopedic office of Dr. Peter Millett.